007Cat24/school_app/readme.md

 ### Planning
 This interface is provided to manage tests etc.

-The programming language is currently being decided, likely Python or Node.JS .
+The programming language is Node.js (JavaScript)
 This will start as a web app.

 ### Current APIs: